Kuje

-Kuje is a local government area in the Federal Capital Territory in Nigeria.
+Kuje is a city and local government area in the Federal Capital Territory in Nigeria.
+It consists of one district and nine electoral wards.

-It has an area of 1,644 km^{2} and a population of 97,367 at the ct 2006 census.
+It has an area of 1,644 km^{2} and a population of 97,367 at the 2006 census.

 The postal code of the area is 905.

 Attractions

 Kuje is a busy market city with a range of roadside stores selling pharmaceuticals, provisions, building materials, ironmongery, tools, phone cards, music CDs.
 It is also home to several "independent" petrol stations.
+It is also known for its detention center and correctional facility called Kuje Prison, which gained notoriety in 2022 for an ISWAP attack which led to a prison break.

 Education

 Kuje has several state and private schools including Government Secondary School, Kuje Science Primary School, the Capital Science Academy, DFGS Glorious Shining Star Academy and Nigeria-Ghana International College, Kingdom Heritage Model School, Glory and Praise Schools, New Hope Academy, Creative Brains Academy, Astute Monttesorri schools and Aflon Digital Academy.

 It is also home to a few tertiary institutions like Prime University, Philomath University, Illa College of Health Sciences and Technology among others.